rgeber/sureal-tauri-sidecar/README.md

 SurrealDB can be used in an embedded mode witch works great with Tauri.
 It may be preferrable to use the database in server mode.
-That way both the back end and the frond end have client access to the database using their native client drivers and you won't need to worry about any kind of IPC channels.
+That way both the back end and the frond end have client access to the database using their native client drivers, and you won't need to worry about any kind of IPC channels.

+It's a good consideration and also demonstrates the powerful option of bundling any binary you like with your Tauri app.

 ## Other Resources: